The Most Amazing Employee Benefit You're Probably Not Using

 Amazing EAP benefit #3: personal assistance

 Employers often learn that their employees are facing a challenge in their personal lives but may not know how or if they should help.
 Making all of your employees aware of the different services an EAP can offer on a regular basis is a great way to start the conversation without making your employees feel targeted or judged.

 EAP services can include assistance with identifying reputable local childcare or eldercare.
 Employees facing financial issues can attend webinars on debt management or planning for retirement.
 Make sure your managers and employees are aware of the online, telephone and print resources that are available through your EAP - usually at no cost to the employee.

 Amazing EAP benefit #4: confidentiality

 One reason employees may not be taking advantage of a work-provided EAP is a desire to keep their personal issues and work life separated.
-Employees must feel safe that their employer or colleagues will never know if or how EAP services have been used.
-In order for employees to really utilize the wonderful benefits of an EAP, it is up to employers to promote the EAP as a confidential benefit.
+In order for employees to really use the wonderful benefits of an EAP, it is up to employers to promote the EAP as a confidential benefit.
 All employees should be informed that colleagues and members of the management or executive teams will not have access to information about individual services that the EAP provides.